Eager to learn more about Asheville School? Join us for an upcoming virtual tour with our Admission Team this summer!

 Current Openings

-Asheville School in Asheville, North Carolina, welcomes nominations and applications for the position of Annual Fund Director.
-Embracing the school’s mission and reporting to the Director of Philanthropy, this key leadership role within Asheville’s growing Philanthropy team will be a strategic collaborator with experience managing a successful annual giving program.
+Asheville School in Asheville, North Carolina, welcomes nominations and applications for the position of Director of Donor Engagement.
+Embracing the school’s mission and reporting to the Director of Philanthropy, this key leadership role within Asheville’s growing Philanthropy team will be a strategic collaborator with experience in identifying, cultivating, soliciting, and stewarding donors.

-Exhibiting the highest standards of integrity and ethical conduct, candidates for the Annual Fund role will have a bachelor’s degree and 5-7 years of fundraising experience.
+Exhibiting the highest standards of integrity and ethical conduct, successful candidates for the role will have a bachelor’s degree and 7-10 years of fundraising experience including closing six and seven-figure gifts.
+The successful candidate should have proven experience with mentoring and leading high-performing team members.

-The role is based in Asheville, NC, with the expectation for some travel and an on-campus presence when not traveling.
+The role is based in Asheville, NC, with the expectation of significant travel.
 Salary is competitive and commensurate with experience.
 Asheville School offers a generous benefits package as well.

 Because Philanthropy at Asheville is growing and anticipating significant opportunity for innovation amidst an ambitious, upcoming campaign, there is excitement about bringing on talented and enthusiastic team members to work in support of a strong and experienced Director of Philanthropy.